 Should low blood sugar be treated?

 Yes.
 Untreated hypoglycemia may quickly get worse and you could pass out.
 Work with your doctor to create a plan that may help control your blood sugar.

 Take action immediately if your blood sugar is too low

-- Keep something with a fast-acting sugar (simple carbohydrate) on hand.
-Try 1 cup of milk, 1/2 a cup of fruit juice, or 1 tablespoon of sugar
+Keep something with a fast-acting sugar (simple carbohydrate) on hand.
+Have 15 grams of carbohydrate; an example may be 1/2 cup of fruit juice or 1 tablespoon of sugar.

 - Test your blood sugar level after 15 minutes to see if it is above 70 mg/dL.
 If it’s not, drink or eat as above

 - As always, speak with your doctor about what to do if you experience low blood sugar